-Further information can be found on the school website and in the SEND report.
+Further information can be found on the school website and in the SEN Information Report.

-Staff Deployment and SEND Funding in Mainstream
+Staff Deployment and SEN Funding in Mainstream

 Students with an EHCP are allocated a specified funding level according to the Brent Local Authority assessment of their needs.
 The majority of mainstream EHCPs are funded as shown below: